-- Mental Health Services are provided to Medi-Cal eligible individuals and include therapy and psychiatric services, including intensive outpatient and school linked services. - Transition age youth may gain immediate access to Mental Health Services through a crisis line.
+- Mental Health Services are provided to Medi-Cal eligible individuals and include therapy and psychiatric services, including intensive outpatient and school linked services. - Young Adult and Transition Age Youth Mental Health services provide immediate access to therapy and psychiatric services through a crisis line. - BWC Connections connects young adults to housing, education, and mental health resources within Bill Wilson Center.

-Residential Center
+Residential Services

-- Short-term housing for homeless and runaway youth at BWC's Residential Center and host homes.
-Intensive individual, group and family counseling in order to reunite youth with their families. - Quetzal House provides short-term housing for girls, ages 13 17, who are chronic runaways from the foster care system or from their families. - Transitional Housing Placement Program provides semi-independent living for youth ages 16-19, including parenting youth, who are in the foster care system.
+- Provides short-term housing for homeless and runaway youth at BWC's Residential Programs and host homes.
+Youth receive intensive individual, group and family counseling in order to reunite youth with their families. - Quetzal House provides short-term housing for girls, ages 13 to 17, who are chronic runaways from the foster care system or from their families. - Transitional Housing Placement Program provides semi-independent living for youth ages 16 to 19, including parenting youth, who are in the foster care system.
 The youth learn the skills they need to become self-sufficient.